ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 While most people talk about the ISA only (switching from Intel to ARM) the transition is a bit more than this since those Apple SoCs also contain a lot more than just CPU cores (GPU and Machine Learning cores, SSD and memory controller, various accelerators for video, crypto, etc.)

 For a more broad overview what to expect with the new platform check [Anandtech](https://www.anandtech.com/show/16252/mac-mini-apple-m1-tested) or others.
+For some closer looks inside the new laptops visit [iFixit](https://www.ifixit.com/News/46884/m1-macbook-teardowns-something-old-something-new).
 I try to focus on the stuff that is not mentioned everywhere else on the Internet.

 ## Gathering information